sodadata/docs/soda/quick-start-databricks-pipeline.md

 ## Create a Soda Cloud account

 To validate an account license or free trial, Soda Library must communicate with a Soda Cloud account via API keys.
-You create a set of API keys in your Soda Cloud account, then use them to configure the connection to Soda Library. <a href="https://docs.soda.io/soda/about.html">Learn more</a>
+You create a set of API keys in your Soda Cloud account, then use them to configure the connection to Soda Library.

 1. In a browser, the Data Scientist navigates to <a href="https://cloud.soda.io/signup" target="_blank">cloud.soda.io/signup</a> to create a new Soda account, which is free for a 45-day trial.
-2. They navigate to **your avatar** > **Profile**, then access the **API keys** tab, then click the plus icon to generate new API keys.
+2. They navigate to **your avatar** > **Profile**, access the **API keys** tab, then click the plus icon to generate new API keys.
 3. They copy+paste the API key values to a temporary, secure place in their local environment.

 ## Connect Soda Cloud to Soda Library and data source